 The Medicines Verification System is a pan-European system which aims to prevent falsified medicines from entering the legal supply chain.
 The requirement to build the system is based on EU legislation, namely The Falsified Medicines Directive (FMD) as well as the specifying Delegated Regulation.
 This regulation came into force on 9.2.2019.

 The scope of the legislation is mainly with prescription medicines but the Delegated Regulation specifies some exceptions.
 The exceptions are listed in an annex to the Regulation.
 Special license products which are brought on the market from outside the EU, are not in scope.

 The Medicines Verification System consists of a European central repository, in which pharmaceutical manufacturers and parallel traders enter the unique identifier information about the medicine pack.
 All EU countries (+ EEA countries) have their own national repositories to which the EU Hub will feed information.
 The national systems are used by local actors in the pharmaceutical supply chain, i.e. wholesalers, pharmacies, hospital pharmacies and private dispensaries.

-The EU Hub and national repositories contain information about the unique identifier on the medicines packs.
-The unique identifier consists of:
+The EU Hub and national repositories contain information about the unique identifier and on the medicines packs.
+The unique identifier is in a 2d data matrix which consists of:

 - product code (GTIN)

 - unique serialised code